Zazie Beetz On Why Domino Is A

 Advertisement

-How would you compare the humor of Deadpool to the offbeat humor of Atlanta?
+How would you compare the humour of Deadpool to the offbeat humour of Atlanta?

 Women tend to die in superhero movies.
 What do you think it says about Deadpool that Domino, one of two women superheroes in the movie, has the superpower that she can’t die, like James Bond?